rajarshi-ch/longshot_assignment/README.md

 ## What's missing?

 There are features missing from this showcase product which should exist in a real product:

+### Drawer Nav bar in mobile♿

+A lot of care has been taken to make the pages responsive, but the navbar menu currently dissapears in mobile device, which is the expected behaviour.
+And the next step would be to add a hamburger type buttonon the top right that opens up the nav menu

 ### Accessibility ♿